University of Pittsburgh College of General Studies: Degrees programs

 In addition to these interdisciplinary and flexible bachelor's degree programs, the College of General Studies also offers non-degree admission for students who wish to take individual undergraduate Pitt courses for credit or enroll in a CGS standalone undergraduate certificate.
 A post-baccalaureate certificate in Accounting is available through CGS in partnership with the College of Business Administration.
-Other certificates are offered in partnership with the University Center for Social and Urban Research and the Center for National Preparedness.

-The College of General Studies offers over 100 courses across its disciplines through PittOnline web based instruction and also has a satellite campus in Butler County.
+The College of General Studies offers over 100 courses across its disciplines through web based instruction.